We're Stone the Crows Border Morris from Leyland.

 Thanks to Chapel-en-le-Frith for inviting us to their annual event in Buxton.
 It looked like a prom[...]

 Come and see us perform.
-Our next event is "The Wheatsheaf, Garstang (Thursday) - part of Garstang Arts Festival" on the 22 August 2019.
+Our next event is "'Go Wild' at Hollins Community Centre" on the 15 September 2019.

 For more details please see our Watch Us page.